Corporate law: Corporate insolvency

-If unable to discharge its debts in a timely manner, a corporation may end up on bankruptcy liquidation.
+If unable to discharge its debts promptly, a corporation may end up in bankruptcy liquidation.
 Liquidation is the normal means by which a company's existence is brought to an end.
 It is also referred to (either alternatively or concurrently) in some jurisdictions as winding up or dissolution.
-Liquidations generally come in two forms — either compulsory liquidations (sometimes called creditors' liquidations) and voluntary liquidations (sometimes called members' liquidations, although a voluntary liquidation where the company is insolvent will also be controlled by the creditors, and is properly referred to as a creditors' voluntary liquidation).
+Liquidations generally come in two forms: either compulsory liquidations (sometimes called creditors' liquidations) and voluntary liquidations (sometimes called members' liquidations, although a voluntary liquidation where the company is insolvent will also be controlled by the creditors, and is properly referred to as a creditors' voluntary liquidation).
 Where a company goes into liquidation, normally a liquidator is appointed to gather in all the company's assets and settle all claims against the company.
 If there is any surplus after paying off all the creditors of the company, this surplus is then distributed to the members.

 As its names imply, applications for compulsory liquidation are normally made by creditors of the company when the company is unable to pay its debts.
 However, in some jurisdictions, regulators have the power to apply for the liquidation of the company on the grounds of public good, i.e., where the company is believed to have engaged in unlawful conduct, or conduct which is otherwise harmful to the public at large.

 Voluntary liquidations occur when the company's members decide voluntarily to wind up the affairs of the company.
 This may be because they believe that the company will soon become insolvent, or it may be on economic grounds if they believe that the purpose for which the company was formed is now at an end, or that the company is not providing an adequate return on assets and should be broken up and sold off.

 Some jurisdictions also permit companies to be wound up on "just and equitable" grounds.
-Generally, applications for just and equitable winding-up are brought by a member of the company who alleges that the affairs of the company are being conducted in a prejudicial manner, and asking the court to bring an end to the company's existence.
-For obvious reasons, in most countries, the courts have been reluctant to wind up a company solely on the basis of the disappointment of one member, regardless of how well-founded that member's complaints are.
+Generally, applications for just and equitable winding-up are brought by a member of the company who alleges that the affairs of the company are being conducted in a prejudicial manner, and asks the court to bring an end to the company's existence.
+For obvious reasons, in most countries, the courts have been reluctant to wind up a company solely based on the disappointment of one member, regardless of how well-founded that member's complaints are.
 Accordingly, most jurisdictions that permit just and equitable winding up also permit the court to impose other remedies, such as requiring the majority shareholder(s) to buy out the disappointed minority shareholder at a fair value.